Do you find yourself doing almost anything to avoid something you know you should be doing?

 If you’re anything like me, it goes something like this:

 ‘I can’t do this.
 I feel anxious.
 My mind can’t settle.
-I need to wait until I’m in a better place.
-I’ll do it then…’
+I need to wait until I’m in a better place (insert whatever 'better place' is for you - more information? more knowledge? more control?)
+I’ll do it then.’

 Not particularly helpful or constructive, is it?
 And a sure-fire way to get stuck in avoidance and delay… aka, Procrastination Land.

 ‘Ok.
 You're feeling anxious.
 But you know the more you avoid doing this, the more anxious you're going to get.
-It might feel better in the short term, but it’ll nag at you and you’ll feel guilty.
+Avoidance might feel better in the short term, but it will nag at you and your confidence will drop even more.
 It’s just going to get harder.
 Whereas you know that once you get started your anxiety will decrease.
 You can do this despite feeling anxious.’

 ‘OK.
 You don’t feel motivated.
 Well, sometimes you don’t feel motivated until you're well into a task.
 Sometimes you don’t even feel motivated until you’ve nearly finished it.
-And sometimes you start a task and the inspiration comes.
+You start a task and the motivation comes.
+Once you get started, there’s a good chance you’ll get interested - and motivated to do more.
 Action comes first, motivation follows.
 Action generates motivation.
-Just forge ahead whether you feel like it or not.’
+Just forge ahead whether you feel like it or not.

 Be mindful of your self-talk.
 You don't have to deny how you feel.
 Accept and positively engage with it instead.
 What you say to yourself can either empower or deplete you.
-Make sure you choose empowerment.
+Make sure you choose the former.

 2. Take small steps